femtomc/semg/README.md

 Parses source code into a semantic graph of modules, classes, functions, and their relationships, then runs graph-theoretic and OO metrics to surface hotspots, track structural change across commits, and enforce design constraints.

+Really, this is for LM agents -- it's supposed to give them better eyes on the structure of your codebase.

 ## Install

 ```bash